apache/druid/docs/development/extensions-core/parquet.md

 Note: If using the `parquet-avro` parser for Apache Hadoop based indexing, `druid-parquet-extensions` depends on the `druid-avro-extensions` module, so be sure to
  [include  both](../../development/extensions.md#loading-extensions).

-## Parquet and Native Batch
-This extension provides a `parquet` input format which can be used with Druid [native batch ingestion](../../ingestion/native-batch.md).

-### Parquet InputFormat

-Druid supports Parquet input format.
-See [Data formats](../../ingestion/data-formats.md#parquet) for details.

-## Parquet Hadoop Parser
+The `druid-parquet-extensions` provides the [Parquet input format](../../ingestion/data-formats.md#parquet), the [Parquet Hadoop parser](../../ingestion/data-formats.md#parquet-hadoop-parser), and the [Parquet Avro Hadoop Parser](../../ingestion/data-formats.md#parquet-avro-hadoop-parser) with `druid-avro-extensions`.
+The Parquet input format is available for [native batch ingestion](../../ingestion/native-batch.md) and the other 2 parsers are for [Hadoop batch ingestion](../../ingestion/hadoop.md).
+Please see corresponding docs for details.